Singin' in the Rain: Songs

 Singin' in the Rain was originally conceived by MGM producer Arthur Freed, the head of the "Freed Unit" responsible for turning out MGM's lavish musicals, as a vehicle for his catalog of songs written with Nacio Herb Brown for previous MGM musical films of the 1929–39 period.
 Screenwriters Betty Comden and Adolph Green wrote one entirely new song, "Moses Supposes", with music director Roger Edens providing the music (see below).
 Freed and Brown wrote a new song for the movie, "Make 'Em Laugh", though it bears a striking resemblance to Cole Porter's "Be a Clown" from another MGM Freed-produced musical, The Pirate (1948).
 Donen, who had asked the pair to write a song inspired by "Be a Clown", considered the result to be "100% plagiarism".
 However, Porter never sued for copyright infringement.

 All songs have lyrics by Freed and music by Brown unless otherwise indicated.
-Some of the songs, such as "Broadway Rhythm", "You Are My Lucky Star", "Should I?", and especially "Singin' in the Rain" itself, have been featured in numerous films.
+Some of the songs, such as "Broadway Rhythm", "You Are My Lucky Star", "Should I?", and especially "Singin' in the Rain" itself, had been featured in prior films.
 The films listed below mark the first time each song was presented on screen.